althonos/pyhmmer/docs/performance.rst

   the results are merged, and the loop advances to the next HMM.
   **However, in HMMER, the block size is set at compile-time (1000 sequences), and no load balancing is done between the different worker threads.
-Consequently, parallelism is only achieved for a large number of queries.
+Consequently, parallelism is only achieved for a large number of targets.
 The few threads to receive a full-sized block will be the bottleneck, while the rest of the threads will idle**.

-Although the threaded mode removes the potential I/O bottleneck, it only works for a sufficiently large number of queries (:math:`1000 \times n_{cpus}`).
+Although the threaded mode removes the potential I/O bottleneck, it only works for a sufficiently large number of targets (:math:`1000 \times n_{cpus}`).
 To achieve true parallelism, pyHMMER improves on the threaded mode by switching the worker thread logic.
 Target sequences are pre-fetched in memory before looping over the queries, and are passed by reference to all the worker threads.
 Each